-I realize that I *might* be dramatizing the impact that a breakfast smoothie can have on a person’s psyche, but this Kale Pineapple Smoothie truly makes me feel so profoundly good that, after a few sips, I believe I can do just about anything.
+I realize I am at risk of dramatizing the impact that a breakfast smoothie can have on a person’s psyche, but this kale pineapple smoothie truly makes me feel fantastic every time I drink it.
+After a few sips, I believe I can do just about anything.

 My to-do list?
 Child’s play.